digitalfortress-tech/typeahead-standalone/README.md

 ## Configuration

-You can pass the following options to `typeahead-standalone`:
+You can pass the following config options to `typeahead-standalone`:

 | Parameter | Description | Default |
 | --------- | ----------- | ------- |